 New books and serials have been recorded in the British National Bibliography (BNB) since 1950.
 The BNB is the single most comprehensive listing of UK titles.
 UK and Irish publishers are obliged by law to send a copy of all new publications, including serial titles, to the Legal Deposit Office of the British Library.
-This material is catalogued by experienced staff using the Anglo-American Cataloguing Rules (AACR2) and subject indexed using Library of Congress Subject Headings (LCSH) and the Dewey Decimal Classification system (23rd edition).
+This material is catalogued by experienced staff in accordance with international standards for resource description and access.
 This work is done in partnership with the five other British and Irish libraries allowed by law the privilege of legal deposit, under the Legal Deposit Libraries Shared Cataloguing Programme (LDLSCP).

 The BNB also contains details of forthcoming books.
 Under the Cataloguing-in-Publication Programme (CIP) information on new titles appears up to 16 weeks ahead of the announced publication date.
 Advance information on well over 50,000 titles each year is provided in this way.

 The coverage of the BNB has always been selective (see exclusions policy) with the emphasis being on mainstream monographs available through normal book buying channels.

 The availability of BNB records was traditionally shown by the BNBMARC hit-rate derived from the currency survey carried out by the UK Office for Library and Information Networking (UKOLN), but this was discontinued from 1st April 2005 (further information is available by following the link above).

 A brief history of the last 60 years and latest developments is now available (PDF format 286KB).